regaipaydogdu/final-case-devops-bootcamp/README.md

 The pipeline has 3 stages:

 > 1. "build" stage  : In this stage, the application is built, and relevant artifacts are generated as part of the build process.
-> 2. "test" stage   : It runs some tests (it simply writes some output to the standard output).
-> 3. "deploy" stage : First, it runs the "docker login" command.
+> 2. "package" stage   : First, it runs the "docker login" command.
 Then, it builds the image and pushes it to Docker Hub.
+> 3. "deploy" stage : The project is deployed on AWS using Terraform, creating the infrastructure and deploying the application to the target environment.

 ![Gitlab CI/CD Pıpeline Status][#gitlabci-pipeline-status]
 ![Gitlab CI/CD Pıpeline][#gitlabci-pipeline]